 If you follow the easy fix in #2, you would only be charging expenses that are budgeted, so it should be easier for you to pay your balance in full.

 Mistake #4: Being in Debt to Build Your Credit

 This credit card mistake was one that I made when I had my first credit card.
 For the greater part of my early 20’s I used to think that in order for me to have a high credit score, I had to carry a debt on my card and make regular payments.

-While this is partly true, you don’t have to carry a balance in order to have good credit.
+In fact, you don’t have to carry a balance at all and still maintain a good credit score.
 If you follow the first 3 points in this article, you’ll still have a great credit score and will not be in debt.

 Easy Fix: Maintain good credit by making consistent on-time payments.

 Your credit score is a historical record that reveals your credit worthiness to lenders.
 If you make your payments on time, you’re showing that you’re a responsible consumer.